arturkuchynski/motion-detection/README.md

 All detected movement is serialized in .csv table using Pandas

-### .CSV exemple of moving object occurrences with time intervals
+### .CSV example of moving object occurrences with related time intervals

 | Occurrence | Start                      | End                        |
 |-----------|----------------------------|----------------------------|